Jonathon Jennings

-Jonathon Jennings (born July 21, 1992) is an American former professional football quarterback who played for the BC Lions and Ottawa Redblacks of the Canadian Football League (CFL).
-He attended Saginaw Valley State University, where he played college football.
+Jonathon Jennings (born July 21, 1992) is an American former professional football player who was a quarterback for the BC Lions and Ottawa Redblacks of the Canadian Football League (CFL).
+He played college football for the Saginaw Valley State Cardinals.
 Jennings made his professional debut for the Lions in 2015.

 Early life and college

 Jennings played high school football and basketball at Westerville South High School, where he was a first team All-League player as a senior.
-From 2010 to 2013, he played for the Cardinals at SVSU, where he threw for 10,710 yards and 96 touchdowns at the Division II program.
+From 2010 to 2013, he played for the Cardinals at Saginaw Valley State University, where he threw for 10,710 yards and 96 touchdowns at the Division II program.
 As a senior, Jennings threw for 3,824 yards for 30 touchdowns, additionally rushing for 470 yards and 12 touchdowns.
 He studied finance in college.